Adroiti/docs-for-code-review-tools/Detekt/StringLiteralDuplication.md

 ## Description

-This rule detects and reports duplicated `String` literals.
-Repeatedly typing out the same String literal across the codebase makes it harder to change and maintain.
+Repeatedly typing out the same `String` literal across the codebase makes it harder to change and maintain.

-Instead, prefer extracting the String literal into a property or constant.
+Prefer extracting the String literal into a property or constant instead.

 Example of **incorrect** code: